What is PWM display flicker, how to deal with it

 First and foremost, if you're experiencing any of the symptoms described above while looking at your phone, go see an optometrist.
 I personally dealt with increased sensitivity and harsher symptoms over a period of a few months before I went to an optometrist, and I couldn't have been happier with my experience.

-In my case, one eye had astigmatism, and my optometrist was able to give me a new reading glasses prescription to correct for that astigmatism.
-Many people who are sensitive to flickering light and flickering smartphone displays also have astigmatism, and correcting for this problem could very well solve your sensitivity issue.
+In my case, one of my eyes had astigmatism, and my optometrist was able to give me a new reading glasses prescription to correct that astigmatism.
+Many people who are sensitive to flickering light and flickering smartphone displays also have astigmatism, and correcting this problem could very well solve your sensitivity issue.

 In my case, I'm able to use flickering phones so long as I wear my glasses, but even this is within a limit.
 I don't dare use any of these flickering phones below 50% brightness or in a dark room, and I generally cannot use them when I'm not wearing my glasses.